New Orleans (steamboat): Preparation and construction

 The most accurate estimates put New Orleans at 148 ft 6 in long, 32 ft 6 in wide, and 12 ft deep, and measured 371 tons burden.
-Its size was considerably larger than the barges, then the largest craft on the rivers at the time, which rarely exceeded 100 ft in length.
-On New Orleans the cabins below the deck provided space for up to sixty passengers.
+Her size was considerably larger than the barges, then the largest craft on the rivers at the time, which rarely exceeded 100 ft in length.
+On New Orleans, the cabins below the deck provided space for up to sixty passengers.
 The total cost of the construction was about $38,000, a considerable sum for that time.
 The boat, first launched on the Monongahela River in March 1811, took many months to complete.
-On its first test run, Roosevelt steamed the new boat down the Monongahela River to the Ohio River, then up the Allegheny River, where it reached a speed of 3 mph, but stalled against a strong current.
+On her first test run, Roosevelt steamed the new boat down the Monongahela River to the Ohio River, then up the Allegheny River, where she reached a speed of 3 mph, but stalled against a strong current.

 Maiden voyage

 After a successful trial trip around Pittsburgh on 15 October 1811, New Orleans finally steamed for New Orleans on October 20, with Roosevelt as the captain and his pregnant wife and young daughter as passengers.
 The crew consisted of the engineer, Nicholas Baker; the pilot, Andrew Jack; six hands; two female servants for Mrs. Roosevelt; a waiter; a cook; and a Newfoundland dog named Tiger.
 The people of Pittsburgh turned out en masse to witness the departure of the steamboat.
 The first night Roosevelt and his wife were too excited to sleep and watched the shore, covered in almost unbroken forest, as it passed.
 The pilot was reassured about the chances of success by the boat's ease of steering and uniformly quick speed.
 The next morning, October 21, New Orleans was cheered by the villagers of Beaver, Pennsylvania.
 They had seen the boat approaching down a straight stretch of the river.
-During its first stop, at Wheeling, then on Virginia's northwestern point, Roosevelt welcomed crowds aboard the ship, charging them a twenty-five-cent fee for the opportunity and tour.
+During her first stop, at Wheeling, then on Virginia's northwestern point, Roosevelt welcomed crowds aboard the ship, charging them a twenty-five-cent fee for the opportunity and tour.